Battle of Zinjibar (2011–2012): United States

-As Ansar al-Sharia continued to maintain its siege on the 25th Mechanized Brigade, the US Air Force eventually began airdropping supplies, including food, water, and medical provisions, to its base as the rest of the Yemeni army was unable to reach them.
-Deputy information minister Abdo al-Janadi confirmed the brigade's receival of airdrops during a press conference on 22 July 2011.
-Somali corroborated this, and stated that there was an "active partnership" between the US and Yemeni forces on the ground.
-According to him, the US would share real-time drone intelligence on militant positions in Zinjibar with local army forces, who would then target the locations with artillery shelling and airstrikes.
+By early July 2011, as the besieged 25th Mechanized Brigade was nearing defeat, a surge of airstrikes, likely both Yemeni and American, helped push back Ansar al-Sharia forces.
+The US began to airdrop supplies to the brigade's base as the rest of the Yemeni army remained unable to reach them.
+Somali confirmed this and said there was an "active partnership" between the US and Yemeni forces in Zinjibar.
+According to him, the US would share real-time intelligence on militant positions in Zinjibar with Yemeni army units, who would then target the locations with artillery shelling and airstrikes.

 The final push to lift the siege on the 25th Mechanized Brigade in September was influenced by American pressure on the Yemeni government.
-That month, a US official told FDD's Long War Journal that "We continue to provide counterterrorism aid, intelligence, and logistical support to Yemeni forces" in regards to the fight against Ansar al-Sharia.
+President Saleh thanked the US for its support upon the conclusion of the offensive.
+That month, a US military official told FDD's Long War Journal they "continue to provide counterterrorism aid, intelligence, and logistical support to Yemeni forces."

+Upon reports emerging of naval strikes hitting Zinjibar in March 2012, analyst Bill Roggio noted that the Yemeni Navy was incapable of such attacks on land targets as it only possessed anti-ship missiles, suggesting it had been the work of the US Navy if true.
+He also noted the airstrikes had targeted low-level Ansar al-Sharia fighters as opposed to AQAP leaders, claiming "the US appears to be directly intervening in Yemen's civil war with AQAP."
+An official from the Fifth Fleet denied any American naval involvement in the conflict.

 With Saleh's removal from office and the US government seeking to demonstrate its support for President Hadi, Operation Golden Swords received overt support from the US, described by Yemeni military personnel as "the most direct American involvement yet".
-Around 60 US soldiers were assigned to the al-Anad Air Base in Lahij Governorate, approximately 65 kilometers from the fighting in Abyan, to operate a long-term joint command center with Yemeni forces which would coordinate the offensive and independently monitor drone strikes.
-The offensive itself was being overseen by both the Yemeni defense minister as well as an unidentified US military general.
+Around 60 US soldiers were assigned to al-Anad Air Base to operate a long-term joint command center with Yemeni forces which would coordinate the offensive and monitor drone strikes.
+The offensive itself was being overseen by an unidentified US military general.
 Witnesses in Abyan reported both US drones and navy vessels on the coast launching strikes on militant positions during the offensive.
+US officials speaking to The Wall Street Journal in 2014 referred to the recapture of Zinjibar as an example of their counterterrorism stagery's success.